Gatlinburg & the Great Smoky Mountains National Park

 Day Three - 3 May - Andrews Bald and the Oconaluftee Visitor Center

-We began our adventure by walking down the 1.8 mile Forney Ridge trail and winding through the evergreen forests to reach Andrews Bald.
-The first stretch of the trail from the Clingmans Dome parking lot had a steep drop in elevation and numerous stairs, but eventually evened out and became a pleasant ridge walk to Andrews Bald.
-The hike back up to the parking lot from Andrews Bald was challenging, but we kept our spirits high despite the fog and light rain that fell.
+The adventure began with the 1.8 mile Forney Ridge trail, winding through evergreen forests to reach Andrews Bald.
+The first stretch from the Clingmans Dome parking lot had a steep drop in elevation and numerous stairs, but eventually evened out and became a pleasant ridge walk to Andrews Bald.
+The hike back up to the parking lot was challenging, but spirits stayed high despite the fog and light rain that fell.

-Next, we drove down from the Clingmans Dome Parking Lot to Newfound Gap Road and continued on to the Oconaluftee Visitor Center.
-After exploring the Visitor Center and Gift Shop, we ventured into Cherokee, NC for lunch.
-Once we finished our meal, we drove back over Newfound Gap and spotted some elk grazing in the meadows around Oconaluftee.
-To conclude our day, we went to Publix in Pigeon Forge to pick up some supplies and dinner before driving back to our hotel in Gatlinburg.
+Next came the drive down from the Clingmans Dome Parking Lot to Newfound Gap Road and on to the Oconaluftee Visitor Center.
+After exploring the Visitor Center and Gift Shop, lunch beckoned in Cherokee, NC.
+After the meal, the drive back over Newfound Gap revealed some elk grazing in the meadows around Oconaluftee.
+To conclude the day, I stopped at Publix in Pigeon Forge to pick up some supplies and dinner before driving back to the hotel in Gatlinburg.

 It was an exhilarating day filled with hiking, exploring, and encountering wildlife.
 Let me know if you have additional questions or want more ideas for your next trip.